 Cotton is cultivated as an annual crop but is inherently a deciduous perennial.
-Because of this, it is a flexible crop that responds well to both environmental and management factors.
+As such, it is a flexible crop that responds well to both environmental and management factors.
 Harvestaid chemicals are generally used to facilitate mechanical harvest of a mature crop by promoting leaf abscission, boll opening, and desiccating plants for stripper harvest.
-Premature application of these chemicals can result in loss of lint yield and quality; therefore, understanding of what each chemical does, as well as the best timing for defoliation are important.
-This guide is not meant to be comprehensive, but rather focused on stripper harvested cotton in the Texas High Plains.
-It covers what, when, and how much.
+Premature application of these chemicals can result in loss of lint yield and quality; therefore, an understanding of what each chemical does, as well as the best timing for defoliation are important.
+This guide is not meant to be comprehensive, but rather focused on preparing cotton for stripper harvest in the Texas High Plains.
+Please consult the labels for detailed information.
+This guide covers what, when, and how much.